The Set-Up (1995 film)

 The Set-Up is a 1995 American crime thriller film directed by Strathford Hamilton and starring Billy Zane.
 It was based on the 1977 novel My Laugh Comes Last by James Hadley Chase.

 Plot

-Charlie Thorpe (Billy Zane), a security systems expert, is caught during a robbery.
+Charlie Thorpe, a security systems expert, is caught during a robbery.
 When he get released from prison, a bank owner hires him to design a fool-proof system during the refurbishing of his bank.
 After he has completed the system, he begins getting blackmailed, to break his system.